Kotlin/KEEP/proposals/override-extension-methods.md

 l.forEach { it.foo() }
 ```

-For "local method overrides" (see above) a `A.foo` dispatch function can be generated into the sourrounding function, which automatically has the correct scope (if inline methods should resolve a call to an overriden extension function at declaration site... see [Open Questions](#open-questions]).
+For "local method overrides" (see above) a `A.foo` dispatch function can be generated into the sourrounding function, which automatically has the correct scope (if inline methods should resolve a call to an overriden extension function at declaration site... see [Open Questions](#open-questions)).

 ## Alternative Realization